Arithmetic and birational properties of linear spaces on intersections of two quadrics

 The morphism $\psi$ is defined over $k$ by the same reasoning as above.
 Moreover, $\psi$ is one-to-one onto its image on the level of $\kbar$-points because we have $\langle m_1,\cdots, m_{r+1}\rangle =\langle \ell,m\rangle$ and $m$ is the unique $r$-plane on $X\cap \langle \ell,m\rangle$ that is disjoint from $\ell$.
 Since $\dim F_r(X) = \dim \Sym^{r+1}\mathcal{Q}^{(r)}=(r+1)(N-2r-2)$ by Lemma \ref{lem:hyperbolic-reduction}\eqref{item:hyperbolic-reduction-smooth} and $\psi$ factors through the smooth locus of $\Sym^{r+1}\mathcal{Q}^{(r)}$, it then follows that $\psi$ is an open immersion.
 If $N-2r-2>0$, then $F_r(X)$ and $\Sym^{r+1}\mathcal{Q}^{(r)}$ are both geometrically integral by Lemmas~\ref{lem:Kuznetsov_fanoscheme} and~\ref{lem:hyperbolic-reduction}, so $F_r(X)$ is $k$-birational to $\Sym^{r+1}\mathcal{Q}^{(r)}$.

 It remains to consider the case $N-2r-2=0$.
 Set $g=r+1$.
 We have $\dim F_{g-1}(X)=\dim \Sym^{g}\mathcal{Q}^{(g-1)}=0$.
-In this case, Lemma~\ref{lem:reid-3} shows that if $m\in F_{g-1}(X)$ satisfies property (1), then property (2) is automatic.
+In this case, Lemma~\ref{lem:reid-3} shows that if $m\in F_{g-1}(X)$ satisfies property (1) of being general with respect to \(\ell\), then property (2) is automatic.
 Hence $U$ coincides with the subscheme of $F_{g-1}(X)$ parametrizing $(g-1)$-planes on $X$ disjoint from $\ell$.
 It remains to show that $\psi$ gives an isomorphism between $U$ and the subscheme of $\Sym^{g}\mathcal{Q}^{(g-1)}$ parametrizing $g$-tuples of distinct points of $\mathcal{Q}^{(g-1)}$.
 The former is of length $\binom{2g+1}{g}$ by the analysis on the configuration of the $(g-1)$-planes on $X$ due to Reid \cite[Theorem 3.8]{Reid-thesis}, and the latter is also of length $\binom{2g+1}{g}$ by Lemma~\ref{lem:hyperbolic-reduction}\eqref{item:hyperbolic-reduction-max-min}.
 The claim thus follows, and this concludes the proof of the theorem. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{Fanoscheme}] If $F_{r+1}(X)(k)\neq \emptyset$, then $F_r(X)(k)\neq \emptyset$, and hence $\mathcal{Q}^{(r)}$ is defined.
 Proposition~\ref{HT} shows that $\mathcal{Q}^{(r)}$ is $k$-rational, and Theorem~\ref{thm:symmetric} shows that $F_r(X)$ is $k$-birational to $\Sym^{r+1}\mathcal{Q}^{(r)}$, hence to $\Sym^{r+1}\P^{N-2r-2}$.
 Symmetric powers of a projective space over $k$ are $k$-rational by a result of Mattuck \cite{Mattuck69}, completing the proof. \end{proof}